How to Make Edibles That Are Super Easy Yet So Delicious

 First, a few words of caution.

 Cooking with weed, especially butter or oil, reeks.
 You can air the room out or use candles to mask the smell, but it’s of little use.
-If you’re set on cooking with marijuana, plan accordingly and be ready to have the smell linger for up to 48 hours.
+If you’re set on cooking with marijuana, plan accordingly and be ready to have the scent linger for up to 48 hours.

 - First, determine how much THC is in the pot strain you’re using.
 Most strains have an average of 10% THC content (anything over 20% is considered pretty strong).
 If you’re not sure how strong your weed is, go with the 10% average.